kaiserbergin/NBomber.Website/src/docs/docs/overview.md

 dotnet run -c Release
 ```

-After running a test you will get report.
+After running a test you will get a report.
 Don't get scared, we can skip it for now.
 Later we will understand how to analyse such reports.

 ### Create simple HTTP load test